MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-existing-portals.md

 ## Edit

-Opens the [PowerApps Portals Studio](portal-designer-anatomy.md) to edit the content and components of the portal.
+Opens the [PowerApps portals Studio](portal-designer-anatomy.md) to edit the content and components of the portal.

 > [!div class=mx-imgBorder]
 > ![portal maker](media/portal-maker.png "Portal maker")